 - Rochester High Speed Rail: Connecting Rochester to the rest of New York with high-speed rail will revitalize Monroe County.
 Congresswoman Slaughter advocates for an enhanced transportation system across the state that will allow daily commuters easy access to New York City and beyond, attract businesses to Rochester, and improve the economic capacity of the area.

-- Intermodal Transportation Center (ITC): Congresswoman Slaughter has been a leader in supporting the development of the new Rochester Intermodal Transportation Center.
+- Intermodal Transportation Center (ITC): Congresswoman Slaughter has been a leader in supporting the development of the new intermodal train station.
 She secured $15 million in federal funding through the Transportation Investment Generating Economic Recovery (TIGER) discretionary grant program that contributed a bulk of the funding for the station.
-Construction began in December of 2014.
+Construction began in December of 2014 and is expected to be completed by fall 2017.

 - Inner Loop: In 2013, the congresswoman secured $17.7 million in federal funding to bring the eastern section of the Inner Loop to grade, which will connect Rochester neighborhoods that have been separated since the 1950s.
 This project has the potential to create thousands of jobs while opening up over nine acres for economic development and reconnecting areas of our city that have been cut off from downtown for far too long.
 Construction began in November of 2014.